Guide to External Funding for Biological Sciences

 Resources at Columbia

-3. If you are eligible for the NSF GRFP, you can attend the Biology Department's NSF Writing Workshop, which is offered each fall.
+- If you are eligible for the NSF GRFP, you can attend the SEAS/GSAS presentations and sign up for the NSF Writing Consultation Program, which is offered each fall.
 For more information, contact writer in residence Meehan Crist, [email protected].

 External Resources